LiamL17/liaml17.github.io/_posts/2023-12-14-Describing-it-all.md

 Liam loves swimming as the sun likes rising.\
 Liam's time keeping is on par with Japan's railway system.\
 Liam's dreams are as wide as Jupiter as Mars.\
+Liam's favorite colour is #0349fc.\
+Liam has read as many books as there have been presidents in South Africa since apartheid.\
+Liam has as many shoes as petals on the Imperial Seal of Japan.\
+Liam hates being warm as a mosquito hates a zombie.\
+Liam loves meat as a philosopher likes arguing.\

 ## For now
 I'm feeling tired.
 I'm feeling accomplished.
 I'm feeling like tomorrow is going to be a good day.
 I feel like I did a good job.
 I feel a bit of stomach pain.
 I feel the wind blowing from my bedroom window.
 I feel the pain in right wrist as it's pressing against the bottom of my laptop.
 So with all these feelings in mind, I'm going to stop describing everything for now...